-Compensated Absences - As a result of the Cumberland County Partnership's use of the modified cash basis of accounting, accrued liabilities related to compensated absences (vacation only; sick leave does not vest) and any employer-related costs earned and unpaid, are not reflected in the financial statements.
-The compensated absences commitment for vacation leave at June 30, 2019 is \$156,663.
-No funds or reservation of net assets has been made for this commitment.
+- A. Compensated Absences As a result of the Cumberland County Partnership's use of the modified cash basis of accounting, accrued liabilities related to compensated absences (vacation only; sick leave does not vest) and any employer-related costs earned and unpaid, are not reflected in the financial statements.
+The compensated absences commitment for vacation leave at June 30, 2020 is \$212,617.
+No funds or reservation of net assets has been made for this commitment. - B. In early 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
+As a result, events have occurred including mandates from federal, state and local authorities leading to an overall decline in economic activity.
+As of June 30, 2020, there was no significant impact to the Cumberland County Partnership's operations.
+However, the Partnership for Cumberland County Partnership is not able to reliably estimate the length or severity of this outbreak.
+If the length of the outbreak and related effects on the Cumberland County Partnership's operations continues for an extended period of time, there could be a loss of revenue and other material adverse effects to the Partnership's financial position, results of operations, and cash flows.